Jarrettgohh/sys-tools-bash/README.md

-# sys
-System administration for the MapItIn project

-# Bit cloud (Harmony)
+# file_search_replace

-- bit.sh file is used to convert the import statements from local to public import and vice versa
+> To convert bit import statements from dev to prod

+- This script works on the folders as specified in the `folders_data.txt`